danielgaskell/scc/doc/syscall1.md

 This is mainly useful for translating between absolute and relative screen position when using functions such as [`Select_Pos()`](#select_pos).
 This function is more reliable than simply reading the `Window.x` record because it accounts for how SymbOS handles maximized windows.

 ### Win_Y()

+*Currently only available in development builds of SCC.*

 ```c
 int Win_Y(Window* win);